 When I started my business, I knew there was no way out.
 I didn’t have the budget to hire a sales team.
 I was a one-person guy.
-I was taking care of tech (configuring the router, learning about CMS, etc.) I was a one-person show.
+I handled tech (configuring the router, learning about CMS, etc.) It was a one-person show.

 1) New Sales.
 Simplified.: The Essential Handbook for Prospecting and New Business Development by Mike Weinberg

 “No matter how much repeat business you get from loyal customers, the lifeblood of your business is a constant flow of new accounts.

 Whether you’re a sales rep, sales manager, or professional services executive, you need a proven formula for prospecting, developing, or closing deals if you are expected to bring in new business.
 New Sales.
 Simplified. is the answer. “

 It’s one of those rare books with a 5-star user rating on Amazon.com.
 Now that may not mean anything, or it can mean a lot.

 In this book, the author, Mike Weinberg, covers real-life examples of various scenarios in a sales cycle.
 It’s a very straightforward book that helps the salesperson identify what they have been doing wrong.

 2) The Psychology of Selling: Increase Your Sales Faster and Easier Than You Ever Thought Possible by Brian Tracy

 “The purpose of this book is to give you a series of ideas, methods, strategies, and techniques that you can use immediately to make more sales faster and easier than ever before.”

 If you have been following Sales Leaders, you will often come across a name, or must I say a brand name, Brian TracyThis is because almost every sales guru has, at some point in time, read literature from him, applied it, and has gained success.